James M. Ashley & Thomas W. L. Ashley U.S. Courthouse

 Property Manager: Brenda Peare

-Parking and Public Transportation The courthouse has limited on-site parking, but there is parking available in the vicinity as well as access to the Toledo Area Regional Transit Authority.
+The courthouse has limited on-site parking, but there is parking available in the vicinity and access to the Toledo Area Regional Transit Authority [non-government website].

-Key Tenants The main tenants of the building are the U.S. District and Bankruptcy courts, the U.S. Marshals Service, and the Federal Credit Union.
+The main tenants of the building are the U.S. District and Bankruptcy courts, the U.S. Marshals Service, and the Federal Credit Union.
+In the latest (2015) Tenant Satisfaction Survey, 60% rated the courthouse and GSA services four or five on a five-point scale.

 The Ashley U.S. Courthouse was designed in the Beaux Art Classicism style of architecture by Graham H. Woolfall and built in 1932.
 The building, applauded for its efficiency in locating all Toledo federal offices under one roof, has elements of Early Classical Revival, Greek Revival, Federal, and Georgian architecture.
 Virtually unchanged since its original construction, the courthouse design includes a buff-colored limestone veneer, a two-story exterior stone colonnade, and decorative public corridors and lobbies featuring terrazzo floors, marble wall veneers, bronze door frames, and decorative plaster panels.